PSA Airlines: Jetstream International Airlines

 In December 1983, the airline was renamed to Jetstream International Airlines (JIA) after it took delivery of its first two Jetstream aircraft.
 The next year, the company relocated its maintenance department and corporate headquarters from Latrobe to Erie.

 Jetstream established a network of routes between Erie and Chicago, Cleveland, Detroit, Harrisburg, Newark, Philadelphia, Pittsburgh, and Washington, D.C.
-In addition, Jetstream provided service between Youngstown, Ohio and both airports in Detroit.
+In addition, Jetstream provided service between Youngstown, Ohio, and both airports in Detroit.

-The airline struggled financially, but in September 26, 1985 it secured a deal with Piedmont Airlines to operate flights under the Piedmont Commuter brand connecting Erie with Piedmont's Baltimore and Dayton hubs and Youngstown with Baltimore.
+The airline struggled financially, but on September 26, 1985, it secured a deal with Piedmont Airlines to operate flights under the Piedmont Commuter brand connecting Erie with Piedmont's Baltimore and Dayton hubs and Youngstown with Baltimore.

 Still suffering financially, the next year Piedmont offered to buy Jetstream in a deal that closed on August 1, 1986.
 Piedmont immediately pivoted Jetstream's business model, making it a Piedmont Commuter feeder for their Dayton hub on September 15, 1986.
 In 1987, Jetstream once again moved its corporate headquarters, this time to its new base of operations in Dayton.

 Parent company Piedmont Airlines was purchased by USAir in November 1987 and was fully merged into the airline on August 5, 1989.
 After the merger, Jetstream International Airlines started to operate under the USAir Express brand.